Josefinekihlstrom/LauraDay/TESTING.md

 - Make sure that the blog posts are displayed on their own row on smaller screens. *(This does not apply on iPad Pro)*
 - Make sure that the sidebar is displayed on its own row right under all the blog posts. *(This does not apply on iPad Pro)* *(Bug noted of flaws in the layout of the sidebar.
 Please see bugs found section for more details.)*

+#### Blog post details page
+- Make sure the sidebar is not displayed on smaller devices. *(This does not apply to iPad Pro)*

+#### Add post page
+- Make sure the 'Add Post' form covers the whole width of the screen on phone devices.

 ## Bugs